 It’s All About the Turn

 From your solid setup, the first move away from the ball is initiated by your shoulders and hips turning together.
 Feel your core rotating away from the target.
 A great mental image is staying within a "cylinder."
 You want to rotate inside this imaginary cylinder, not sway from side to side.
-Shifting your weight off the ball (swaying) is a major consistency killer, because it forces you to find your way all the way back just to strike the ball cleanly.
+Shifting your weight off the ball (swaying) is a major consistency killer because it forces you to find your way back just to strike the ball cleanly.

 Set the Wrists

-As your torso turns away from the ball, you introduce a simple and very helpful move that many golfers miss: just slightly hinge your wrists.
+As your torso turns away from the ball, you introduce a simple and very helpful move that many golfers miss: slightly hinge your wrists.
 This action sets the club on the proper "plane" or angle.
-If instead you forget to set your wrists, you are more liekly to drag the club too far behind you.
-If you pick it up using only your arms, it a a more likely to be way too steep.
+If you forget to set your wrists, you're likely to drag the club too far behind you.
+If you pick it up using only your arms, it's likely to be too steep.

 As you combine the body turn with this subtle wrist hinge, the club moves upward and around your body.
 How far back should you go?
-Only as far as your flexibility allows you to feel comfortable while maintaining your posture.
+Only as far as your flexibility allows while maintaining your posture.
 There is no "perfect" position at the top that fits every golfer.
-Trying to swing longer than what you're naturally capable of will almost always throw you way off balance and ruin your sequence.
+Trying to swing longer than what you're naturally capable of will almost always throw you off balance and ruin your sequence.

 The Downswing & Impact: Releasing the Power

-You’ve loaded the spring, now it's time to release it.
-The transition from backswing to downswing is where so much magic happens, but it can be simple if you follow the right sequence.
+You've loaded the spring, now it's time to release it.
+The transition from backswing to downswing is where the magic happens, but it can be simple if you follow the right sequence.

 First things first: don't try to lift the ball!
-The loft on your' club's face a lot more is designed to get the ball airborne.
+The loft on your club's face is designed to get the ball airborne.
 Your job is to strike down on it.
 To do that, the downswing starts from the ground up.
 The very first move from the top of your backswing is a slight shift of your weight and hips toward the target.
-This small move to your lead side is what allows you to make contact with the ball first, and then the turf.
+This move to your lead side allows you to make contact with the ball first, then the turf.

-Once you’ve made that slight shift forward with your hips, the rest of your body can’t an help but follow in an awesome, powerful unwinding the motion.
+Once you've made that slight shift forward with your hips, the rest of your body can't help but follow in a powerful unwinding motion.
 The rotation you created in your backswing now unwinds.
-Now is when your hips and then shoulders fire through, pulling your arms and the club along with them.
-Try to feel like your arms are a passengers while your rotating body is doing almost all of the work.
-This sequencing generates massive clubhead speed without you needing to feel as though you're swinging out of control and super hard.
+Your hips and shoulders fire through, pulling your arms and the club along with them.
+Try to feel like your arms are passengers while your rotating body does almost all of the work.
+This sequencing generates massive clubhead speed without you needing to swing out of control.

 The Follow-Through & Finish: Proof of a Great Swing

-The finish position isn't just for looking good in photos, although that is nice to... it’s the natural result of an efficient, well-balanced swing.
+The finish position isn't just for looking good in photos, it’s the natural result of an efficient, well-balanced swing.
 You never want to quit on the swing at impact.
-Keeping your body rotating all the way through to the finish is how you transfer all your magnificent stored up energy into the golf ball.
+Keeping your body rotating all the way through to the finish is how you transfer all your stored energy into the golf ball.

-As you a come into making contact with the ball, remember that you need to be keeping your body turning powerfully.
+As you make contact with the ball, remember to keep your body turning powerfully.
 Feel your hips and chest rotate fully until they face the target.
-As your body rotates, your a trail arm should extend completely straight out towards towards the target.
-Once fully extended, you can allow a your arms and a the club finish the swing naturally a up back and around your neck or shoulders.
+As your body rotates, your trail arm should extend completely straight out towards the target.
+Once fully extended, you can allow your arms and the club to finish the swing naturally back and around your neck or shoulders.

 All this rotation means something must give in your lower body.
-Your trailing heel will lift naturally off the ground, and your a weight a great deal of will have been transferred, with approximately about 90% finishing on 'your lead foot' side.
-Your goal here is to hold this proud, balanced finish position for a couple great long seconds, with the belt buckle a pointing proudly at the target.
+Your trailing heel will lift naturally off the ground, and your weight will transfer, with about 90% finishing on your lead foot.
+Your goal is to hold this proud, balanced finish position for a few seconds, with your belt buckle pointing at the target.

 Final Thoughts

-Building a full golf swing boils down to a few core fundamentals: It all stars off with a good quality setup and a nice solid athletic posture and grip.
-Then your your job is focusing on a rounded, your body rotation motion and a really very well a properly sequenced swing that flows all the way through to to a beautiful and balanced finish.
-Forget about trying to remember twenty things at the same at a singular time, just focus on one of these parts during your next practice section and steadily build from there.
+Building a full golf swing boils down to a few core fundamentals: a good setup, solid athletic posture, and grip.
+Then focus on a rounded body rotation and a well-sequenced swing that flows through to a balanced finish.
+Avoid trying to remember too many things at once, focus on one part during your next practice session and build from there.